 Layered Banana Pudding Recipe

 Banana pudding is a delicious, creamy dessert that will satisfy anyone with a sweet tooth—especially if they love bananas!
 While making layered banana pudding might seem like it involves a lot of steps, it’s actually easier than you might expect.
-In fact, this is a great recipe to have your kids help with!
+In fact, this is a great easy banana recipe to have your kids help with!

 With just a few simple ingredients and some patience (seriously, the waiting is the hardest part), you’ll be able to whip up a delicious homemade banana pudding that your family will love.